mauro3/Parameters.jl/README.md

 that this package should stay usable & useful even after this change lands in Julia.
 Note that keyword functions are currently slow in Julia, so these constructors should not be used in hot inner loops.
+However, the normal positional constructor is also provided and could be used in performance critical code.

 [NEWS.md](https://github.com/mauro3/Parameters.jl/blob/master/NEWS.md)
 keeps tabs on updates.